AnnGuenther/ndc_quantifications/zenodo/document_for_zenodo_v1.0.1.md

 - **typeReclass**: runs with type_reclass (reclassified target type, e.g., if the country has a base year target, but provides a quantification of the target emissions it can be reclassified as an absolute target), based on emissions data from the NDCs where possible.
 - **pccov100**: runs with an assumed coverage of 100%.
 Without pccov100: coverage based on estimated %cov (calculated from covered sectors and gases stated in the NDC and emissions data per sector and gas).
 - **constEmiAfterLastTar**: runs with assumed constant emissions after a Party’s last target year.
 Without constEmiAfterLastTar: instead of the emissions, the relative difference to the baseline is kept constant after the last target year.
+- **constDiffAfterLastTar**: runs with assumed constant absolute difference to baseline emissions after a Party's last target year.
+Without constDiffAfterLastTar: instead of the emissions, the relative difference to the baseline is kept constant after the last target year.
 - **BLForUCAboveBL**: runs using the baseline emissions as the unconditional pathways for Parties without unconditional targets, even if the baseline is better than the conditional targets.
 Without BLForUCAboveBL: conditional worst pathway is used in this case instead of the baseline.
+- **BLForTarAboveBL**: runs using the baseline emissions if the mitigated pathway lies above baseline in 2030.
+Without BLForTarAboveBL: calculated mitigated pathway is used instead of baseline.
 - **UNFCCC / FAO**: runs using LULUCF (Land Use, Land-Use Change and Forestry) data with UNFCCC or FAO chosen as the primary prioritised data source (UNFCCC, CRF, BUR, FAO or FAO, CRF, BUR, UNCFFF).
 Without UNFCCC / FAO: prioritisation is CRF, BUR, UNFCCC, and FAO.
+- **CAT**: runs using CAT quantifications (Copyright © 2020 Climate Action Tracker by Climate Analytics and NewClimate Institute with all rights reserved) for all countries with data available.
+Without CAT: using NDCmitiQ quantifications.

 Per run, the single per-country targets can be found in `ndc_targets.csv`, the country-pathways are available in `ndc_targets_pathways_per_country_used_for_group_pathways.csv`, and the aggregated pathways are stored in `ndc_targets_pathways_per_group.csv`.
 Additionally, each of the folders contains the file `log_file.md` (information on the setup for the model run), and the sub-folder `/per_country_info_on_target_calculations/` that provides per-country information on how exactly the national targets were quantified.
 The input that can easily be modified is: time series of emissions (exclLU and onlyLU), %cov (exclLU), population, and GDP, and information from the NDCs (exclLU: emissions excluding contributions from LULUCF, onlyLU: LULUCF emissions, GDP: Gross Domestic Product).